 5.5 Air Monitoring

-All employees are trained on air monitoring procedures at the Facility.
+Designated employees (See Table 3-1 are trained on air monitoring procedures at the Facility.
 Monitoring points, proper use and maintenance of monitoring equipment, monitoring documentation, action level, and frequency of monitoring are included as part of the training.
 Air monitoring of the Facility are conducted every two hours during each operating day to ensure that personnel are working in a safe environment.
 A detailed discussion of the air monitoring procedures is provided in Section 3.20.